 The ballots cast on Election Day Feb.
 28 had Taliaferro with enough votes to avoid the run-off, which is triggered if none of the candidates earn more than half of the votes.
 He ended that day with 50.51% of the vote, with Johnson getting 40.45% of the vote.

-But that still left over 130,000 mail-in ballots from across the city that were still being counted as of March 6.
-Furthermore, the board hasn’t received 678 ballots from the 29th ward as of the evening of March 4.
+But that still left over 130,000 mail-in ballots from across the city that were still being counted as of March 3.
+Furthermore, the board hasn’t received 976 ballots from the 29th ward as of the evening of March 2.
 The board expects to count all the ballots received by Feb.
 28 by March 6.
 The margins are close enough that the extra votes for Johnson could tilt the percentage into the runoff territory.

 Looking at precinct-level data, the overall pattern was, the further south one went, the less popular Taliaferro got.
 He did well in the Dunning and Montclare portions of the ward, and he had a smaller, but still notable lead in Galewood, where he lives and which has a large number of city employees.